Now Wall Street's worried about real war

 First it was trade wars, now it's real wars.

-The Dow is set to open 250 points lower on Wednesday after President Donald Trump threatened Russia, tweeting the country should "get ready," because bombings "are coming" to Syria.
+The Dow opened down 200 points on Wednesday after President Donald Trump threatened Russia, tweeting the country should "get ready," because bombings "are coming" to Syria.

-Worries about a conflict in the Middle East impacting oil supplies lifted crude prices by 1%.
+Worries about a conflict in the Middle East impacting oil supplies lifted crude prices by 1% to $66 per barrel.

 Watch Live: Markets Now at 12:45 p.m.
 ET